 Source: Bloomberg, ProShares, 12/31/05-12/31/19.
 Yield on cost is a measure of dividend yield calculated by dividing a stock's current dividend by the price initially paid for that stock.
 For illustrative purposes only.

-The yield on the S&P 500 Dividend Aristocrats Index stands at 2.67% as of 8/31/20, just a hair below the yield on the S&P 500 Value Index.
-With a historical dividend growth rate more than double, the S&P 500 Dividend Aristocrats Index has reaped a higher yield on the original investment cost, providing an attractive growing income stream and contributing to strong historical total return.
+The yield on the S&P 500 Dividend Aristocrats Index stands at 2.61% as of 11/30/20, just a hair below the yield on the S&P 500 Value Index.
+However, with a historical dividend growth rate more than double, the S&P 500 Dividend Aristocrats Index has reaped a higher yield on the original investment cost, providing an attractive growing income stream and contributing to strong historical total return.

 This is not intended to be investment advice.
 Any forward-looking statements herein are based on expectations of ProShare Advisors LLC at this time.
 ProShare Advisors LLC undertakes no duty to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.